edenfillon/Space-Digital-Image/README.md

   drawPlanet3(60, 65, 0, 20);
 }

-// draws all of the diamond stars function drawAllStars(amount) {
+// draws all of the diamond stars, Eden function drawAllStars(amount) {
   for (var i = 0; i < amount; i++) {
     penUp();